imwillim/Challenge/README.md

 # Email Sending Service

 This Spring Boot application demonstrates the use of the **Factory Method** design pattern to dynamically select an email provider service (e.g., Sendgrid, Mailchimp, Sendinblue) based on the user's input.
-The design ensures scalability and clean code by delegating provider selection to a dedicated factory while keeping the core email service implementation simple and reusable.

-## Key Features
-- Dynamically selects the appropriate email provider.
-- Easily extensible to add new email providers.
-- JSON-based API for sending emails.

 ## How It Works
 1. The user specifies the email details and desired provider in a POST request.